Tiana-Coker/Learning-React/README.md

 - Passing data to components using props.
 - Validating prop types using `propTypes`.
 - Setting default values for props using `defaultProps`.

+## Lesson 5: Conditional Rendering

+In this lesson, I learned about conditional rendering in React:
+- Rendering elements based on conditions using `if` statements.
+- Using ternary operators for conditional rendering.